Denmark · tool

 Local etiquette

-- •Tipping is not obligatory as service is included in the bill, but rounding up for excellent service is appreciated.
+- •Tipping is not obligatory as service is included in the bill, but rounding up or leaving a small tip (5-10%) for exceptional service is appreciated.

-- •Danes tend to eat lunch between 12 PM and 2 PM and dinner from 6 PM to 8 PM.
+- •Danes tend to eat lunch between 12 PM and 1 PM and dinner between 6 PM and 7 PM.
+It's considered polite to arrive on time for reservations.